 Documents reviewed – Crime report and MG6

-Summary – The suspect was sat in a vehicle late in the evening with three other males and were spoken to by Police as at the time England was in a COVID lockdown.
-The defendant stated he had cannabis in his possession and a Section 23 Drugs search was conducted and Cannabis was found.
+Summary – The suspect was sitting in a vehicle late in the evening with three other males who were all spoken to by police as at the time England was in a COVID lockdown.
+The defendant stated he had cannabis in his possession and a Section 23 drugs search was conducted and cannabis was found.

-Observations – An appropriate disposal however the defendant turned 18 years prior to the case being disposed and therefore received an adult caution.
-A query was raised why he was not offered a cannabis warning which would still have been an option up until the 31 October.
+Observations – An appropriate disposal however the defendant turned 18 prior to the case being finalised and therefore received an adult caution.
+A query was raised why he was not offered a cannabis warning which would still have been an option up until 31 October.

 Case 5: CR/007755/21